-Accessory buildings, including pool cabanas, detached garages and guesthouses, shall be constructed of the same materials and with the same quality of construction as the primary residential structure and must be approved in advance by the Design Review Committee.
+Accessory buildings, including pool cabanas, detached garages and guesthouses, may be constructed of different materials.
+Accessory buildings must be built to the same quality and be architecturally compatible to the primary residential structure.
+All designs must be approved in advance by the Design Review Committee.